Do you use 'read more' WordPress tag to show summary only on a blog list?

 Many WordPress themes will have an option to not show the full blog content on the homepage.
 E.g. in Avada (one of the most popular themes) it has this:

-- Figure: Many WordPress themes makes it easier to you
+- Figure: Many WordPress themes make it easier for you

 Always check theme options before going back through posts to add in the Read More tags manually.